mkurman/synthetic-questions-generation/README.md

 		"A": "To replace human intelligence completely",
 		"B": "To enable computers to learn and make decisions from data", "C": "To create robots that look like humans",
-		"D": "To store large amounts of data efficiently"
+		"D": "To store large amounts of data efficiently", "E": "To generate synthetic questions from text"
 	},
 	"source_text": "...original text...",
 	"question_index": 1,